timknut/r_workshops/README.md

 ### Videos
-If you like videos, I think this course is easy to understand and explained well. http://varianceexplained.org/RData/ I you REALLY like videos, go for one of these full blown online courses: https://www.coursera.org/learn/r-programming https://www.coursera.org/learn/data-cleaning and see related courses.
+If you like videos, I think this course is easy to understand and explained well. http://varianceexplained.org/RData/

+If you REALLY like videos, go for one of these full blown online courses: https://www.coursera.org/learn/r-programming https://www.coursera.org/learn/data-cleaning and see related courses.